Published online May 2023

 1.2.1 This Supplementary Planning Guidance (SPG) provides advice and guidance specific to placemaking and urban design.
 It applies to the Belfast City Council area and is intended to be a point of reference for:

-- Planning officers in assessing and making recommendations on applications;
+- Planning officers in assessing and making recommendations on planning applications.

-- Applicants and their multidisciplinary design teams (architects, developers and planning consultants), in preparation of applications;
+- Applicants and their multidisciplinary design teams (urban designers, architects, landscape architects, developers and planning consultants), in preparation of applications.

 - Other interested stakeholders within the planning process.